Classical Curves

-Classical Curves is the debut studio album by British producer Jam City.
+Classical Curves is the debut studio album by British electronic music producer Jam City.
 It was released on 28 May 2012 by Night Slugs.
 It received critical praise, and has since been acclaimed as an influential release in UK dance music by publications such as The Quietus and Fact.

 Background and production

 The press release for Classical Curves, published by Night Slugs in April 2012, detailed it as being 'a record that owes equal parts to Philly Club as it does to Laurie Anderson, The Neptunes as it does to Einstürzende Neubauten, Steve Poindexter as it does to the soft jazz leads of Pat Metheny.
 It detailed Jam City's own atmospheric intents, noting almost synesthetic details about its musical textures and sound palette.

 We are engulfed in booming, monolithic kick drums/We are floating on a pink cloud.
 We are thrashed and contorted by sheets of metal/We are suspended in breathy quiet of sighing voices and raindrops kissing the windowpane – and then it erupts again.

 Jam City aimed to tailor his productions towards the club environment, noting "...when you’re forced to experience that in a club it brings it to life in a totally different way, and I think the more you go to clubs and hear music on a really loud soundsystem, the more you’re able to try and write music for that environment.
 You think about space and shape a bit more."
 On this basis, he attempted to "make [his music] more and more minimal".
 He also noted that he was becoming fascinated by the 'aesthetics of wealth and the modern world', "like mansions in Beverly Hills or Dubai.
 I don’t even know how I’d begin to make a club track that sounded like some mansion in the Hollywood Hills, but it’s just an easy starting point" and that this interest fed into his productions.
 The resulting glossy, post-dubstep sound established Jam City's reputation for creating instrumentals from club music tropes.

 Multiple tracks on Classical Curves, such as "Her", "The Courts" and "How We Relate to the Body" use staccato-based rhythms directly inspired by Jersey club music.